MajorDP/SocialMediaApp/README.md

 2. Install dependencies for the backend and frontend:
    - `npm install` in the backend folder
    - `npm install` in the frontend folder
-3. Set up your `.env` file for the backend (MongoDB URI, JWT Access token secret, Server port).
+3. Set up your `.env` file for the backend (MONGO_URI, ACCESS_TOKEN_SECRET, SERVER_PORT and SOCKET_PORT).
 4. Run the backend server:
    - `npm start` in the backend folder
+5. Run the Socket.io server for realtime chat feature:
+   - `npm run chat` in the backend folder
-5. Run the frontend:
+6. Run the frontend:
    - `npm run dev` in the frontend folder

-## Current Features

-- User authentication with JWT
-- Protected routes for authenticated users
-- Basic structure for posts, messages, etc.